Nastas95/SteamClip/README.md

 * Works by selecting the clip via an interactive prompt
 * Saves the final converted file to the Desktop
 * Customize GameIDs with user-defined names.
 This is especially useful for Non-Steam apps like EmuDeck
-* Checks for new releases and self updates
+* Checks for new releases and prompts the user to download the new release from GitHub after showing the Changelog

 # **INSTALLATION**